backtrace-labs/backtrace-android/README.md

 watchdog.tick(this); // In your custom thread class make incrementation to inform that the thread is not blocked
 ```

+## Uploading symbols to Backtrace
+If you're developing a NDK application, to have better debugging experience in Backtrace, we recommend to upload application symbols to Backtrace.
+You can find application symbols in the "%application_dir%/build/intermediates/symbols/%release_type%/".
+To learn more about symbolification please check the article: https://help.backtrace.io/product-guide/symbolification

 # Documentation  <a name="documentation"></a>

 ## BacktraceReport  <a name="documentation-BacktraceReport"></a>